Transactions v0.8.1

 Authentication

-- API Key (
+• API Key (apiKey)

-)- header parameter: API-Key
+• header parameter: API-Key

-- API Key based client identification.
+• API Key based client identification.
 See details at Secure Access.

-- OpenID Connect authentication (
+• OpenID Connect authentication (accessToken)

-header.
+• OpenId Connect (OIDC) authentication/authorization.
+The client uses the authorization_endpoint and token_endpoint to obtain an access token to pass in the Authorization header.
 Those endpoints are available via the OIDC Configuration URL.
 The actual URL may vary with each financial institution.
-See details at Secure Access. - OIDC Configuration URL =
+See details at Secure Access.

 Transactions